 Providing traditional key performance indicators, such as returns on investment, or rankings, or increases in traffic and leads are now assumed when the client engages you.
 The shift, I feel, is that extended, harder-to-deliver benefits, such as your availability to fulfill special requests, project guidance, business or directional insights, and most importantly, communication, are what keep the clients smiling when they write your checks.
 You can be doing everything right and delivering great results, but if there’s a lapse in the intangibles the client can still get wooed by a great sales pitch … and you’re left in a position of defending your value to keep the relationship.

-In order to meet those expanded strategy and planning needs, agency personnel must have several essential attributes.
+In order to meet those expanded strategy and planning needs, digital marketing agencies must have several essential attributes.
 You must be able to adapt to internal pain-points, intermingle with different teams and personalities, conduct on-site training of best practices, and adjust to a limitless number of unique challenges and speed bumps.

 As the search industry has aged (roughly 170 years in Internet time), verticals have also become much more narrow and highly competitive, with multiple agencies in almost all of them.
 Online competitor saturation is a real barrier for some businesses, and the difference between page 1 visibility and obscurity is in the finer details.
 You’ll often hear the phrase “content is king,” but the content actually needs to be seen.
 If a blog post falls on the Internet, does anyone read it?